Build a Discord Bot People Actually Use

 Make it do the real thing

-Turn 'it replies' into 'it's useful.'
-Wire up the one real command your bot exists for: convert the units, look up the study term, log the mood.
-Keep it to the one job.
+Turn 'it replies' into 'it's actually useful.'
+Build the one real thing your bot is for: change cups to grams, look up a word, or save how someone's feeling.
+Keep it to that one job.

 - 3